charmed-osm/vnfproxy/README.md

 └── stop
 ```

-Some actions, such as `run` and `reboot`, do not require any additional configuration. `start`, `stop` and `restart`, however, will require you to specify the command(s) required to interact with your service.
+Some actions, such as `run` and `reboot`, do not require any additional configuration. `start`, `stop` and `restart`, however, will require you to
+implement the command(s) required to interact with your service.

 ## Usage